Konstantin Jeffremov: Jeffremov network

-At the same time he recruited the married couple, Belgian Germaine Schneider and Swiss Franz Schneider.
+In 1939, he recruited the married couple, Belgian Germaine Schneider and Swiss Franz Schneider.
 The couple were Comintern agents who has been working for Soviet intelligence since late 1936.
 Prior to that, they had been running safe-houses for persecuted Comintern officials.
 Germaine Schneider was the most important of the two, working as a courier that involved extensive travel across Europe and was Henry Robinson's contact to Soviet agents in Great Britain.
 While she worked from Jeffremov, she couriered between Brussels and Paris.
 Franz Schneider was also a courier, but only to Switzerland.

 Although Jeffremov initially used the Dutch Communist Party to transmit intelligence to Soviet intelligence, by December 1940, Wenzel had established a connection to Moscow.
 Jeffremov ran his espionage network independently of other Soviet networks in the Netherlands in the period of 1940 and 1941.

 Anatoly Gurevich network

 In May 1942, during an arranged clandestine meeting, Jeffremov met with Leopold Trepper in the house of the Schneider's in Brussels.
 Trepper was the technical director of a Soviet Red Army Intelligence in western Europe and had been instructed by Soviet intelligence to employ Jeffremov as the new leader of the Belgian network, in the absence of Anatoly Gurevich who had run the network in Belgium from July 1940 to December 1941.
 It had been severely damaged, when several members of the group had been arrested by the Abwehr on the 12 December 1941.
 The people were arrested during a raid on a house on Rue des Atrébates, that was being used a transmitting safe-house.
 Gurevich himself had hid in the house of Nazarin Drailly, a member of the group, to evade the Abwehr, before leaving for Paris.
 Trepper gave Jeffremov 100,000 Belgian francs for daily expenses and made several recommendations on how the network should be run, which Jeffremov accepted.
 Trepper had ordered all radio transmission to cease for at least six months and to rely on couriers only to deliver intelligence.
 Probably the most important aspect of Jeffremov's work was the continued transmission of the intelligence provided by Harro Schulze-Boysen, that was couriered from Germany.
 According to Daniël Goulooze, Jeffremov was in communication with Soviet Intelligence via Wenzel since 1940 but on an infrequent basis.